 Inserting a finger into the mouth of the baby

-The American Academy of Pediatrics Neonatal Resuscitation Program Steering Committee and the American Heart Association have promulgated guidelines for management of the baby exposed to meconium.
+The American Academy of Pediatrics (AAP) Neonatal Resuscitation Program Steering Committee and the American Heart Association (AHA) have promulgated guidelines for management of babies exposed to meconium.
 The guidelines are under continuous review and are revised as new evidence-based research becomes available.
-The guidelines are as follows :
+The seventh edition of the Neonatal Resuscitation Program modified its previous recommendations regarding endotracheal suctioning for the nonvigorous infant.
+The most recent guidelines are as follows [10, 11] :

 Maintain an optimal thermal environment to minimize oxygen consumption.

 Minimal handling is essential because these infants are easily agitated.
 Agitation can increase pulmonary hypertension and right-to-left shunting, leading to additional hypoxia and acidosis.
-Sedation may be necessary to decrease agitation.
+Sedation may be necessary to reduce agitation.

 An umbilical artery catheter should be inserted to monitor blood pH and blood gases without agitating the infant.

-Continue respiratory care.
-Oxygen therapy via hood or positive pressure is crucial in maintaining adequate arterial oxygenation.
-Mechanical ventilation is required by approximately 30% of infants with meconium aspiration syndrome.
+Continue respiratory care includes oxygen therapy via hood or positive pressure, and it is crucial in maintaining adequate arterial oxygenation.
+Mechanical ventilation is required by approximately 30% of infants with MAS.
 Make concerted efforts to minimize the mean airway pressure and to use as short an inspiratory time as possible.
 Oxygen saturations should be maintained at 90-95%.

 Surfactant therapy is commonly used to replace displaced or inactivated surfactant and as a detergent to remove meconium.
-[19, 20, 21] Although surfactant use does not appear to affect mortality rates, it may reduce the severity of disease, progression to extracorporeal membrane oxygenation (ECMO), and decrease length of hospital stay.
+[24, 25, 26] Although surfactant use does not appear to affect mortality rates, it may reduce the severity of disease, progression to extracorporeal membrane oxygenation (ECMO) utilization, and decrease the length of hospital stay.

-Although conventional ventilation commonly is initially used, high-frequency oscillation and jet ventilation are alternative effective therapies.
-Hyperventilation to induce hypocapnia and compensate for metabolic acidosis is no longer a primary therapy for pulmonary hypertension because hypocarbia often results in decreased cerebral perfusion (PaCO2 < 30 mm Hg).
+Although conventional ventilation is commonly used as initial management, high-frequency oscillation and jet ventilation are alternative effective therapies.
+Hyperventilation to induce hypocapnia and compensate for metabolic acidosis is no longer a primary therapy for pulmonary hypertension, because hypocarbia often results in decreased cerebral perfusion (partial pressure of carbon dioxide [PaCO2] <30 mm Hg).
 Prolonged alkalosis has been shown to cause neuronal injury in animals and humans, providing another reason to avoid alkalosis in these patients.

-Ventilator therapy aimed at minimizing mean airway pressure and tidal vlume should be used if pulmonary interstitial emphysema or a pneumothorax is present.
+Jet ventilator therapy aimed at minimizing mean airway pressure and tidal volume should be used if pulmonary interstitial emphysema or a pneumothorax is present.

 For treatment of persistent pulmonary hypertension of the newborn (PPHN), inhaled nitric oxide is the pulmonary vasodilator of choice.
 Oxygen is also a potent pulmonary vasculature vasodilator.
 Phosphodiesterase inhibitors, including sildenafil and milrinone, are being increasingly used as adjunctive therapies for PPHN.

 Pay careful attention to systemic blood volume and blood pressure.
 Volume expansion, transfusion therapy, and systemic vasopressors are critical in maintaining systemic blood pressure greater than pulmonary blood pressure, thereby decreasing the right-to-left shunt through the patent ductus arteriosus.
-Dopamine is often the first-line vasopressor for neonates with meconium aspiration syndrome requiring vasopressor support.
+Dopamine is often the first-line vasopressor for neonates with MAS requiring vasopressor support.

-Ensure adequate oxygen carrying capacity by maintaining the hemoglobin concentration of at least 13 g/dL.
+Ensure adequate oxygen carrying capacity by maintaining the hemoglobin concentration at a minimum of 13 g/dL.

 Corticosteroids are not recommended.
-Evidence supporting the use of steroids in the management of meconium aspiration syndrome is insufficient.
+Evidence supporting the use of steroids in the management of MAS is insufficient.

-Neonates with meconium aspiration syndrome have historically been routinely treated with empiric broad-spectrum antibiotics, but this practice is being increasingly called into question.
+Neonates with MAS have historically been routinely treated with empiric broad-spectrum antibiotics, but this practice is being increasingly called into question.
 No studies have shown prophylactic antibiotics to reduce the incidence of sepsis in neonates born through meconium-stained amniotic fluid; thus, antibiotic use may be reserved for suspected or documented infections.

-Extracorporeal membrane oxygenation (ECMO) is used if all other therapeutic options have been exhausted.
-Although effective in treating meconium aspiration syndrome, ECMO is associated with a high incidence of poor neurologic outcomes.
+ECMO is used if all other therapeutic options have been exhausted.
+Although it is effective in treating MAS, note that ECMO is associated with a high incidence of poor neurologic outcomes.

 Evaluation by a pediatric cardiologist is necessary for echocardiographic assessment of the cardiac structures and to assess the severity of pulmonary hypertension and right-to-left shunting.